qdrant/docs/qdrant/v0.10.x/collections.md

 *Available since v0.10.0*

-There is support for multiple vectors per record.
-This feature allows for content multiple vector storages per collection.
-To separate different vectors in one record, each vector should have a unique name that should be defined while collection creation at once.
+It is possible to have multiple vectors per record.
+This feature allows for multiple vector storages per collection.
+To separate different vectors in one record, each vector should have a unique name that should be defined when creating the collection.
 Each named vector in this mode has its own distance and size:

 ```http
 PUT /collections/{collection_name}